fishinwind/workshop/rst/Classes/class-14.rst

 Chromatin Immunoprecipitation Overview
 ======================================

-A general workflow for visulazling ChIP-seq data (and many other types of data) is:
+A general workflow for visualizing ChIP-seq data (and many other types of data) is:

 .. list-table::